260C.215 Welfare of children.

 Subd.
 7. Reporting requirements.
 Each authorized child-placing agency shall provide to the commissioner of human services all data needed by the commissioner for the report required by section 257.0725.
 The agency shall provide the data within 15 days of the end of the period for which the data is applicable.

 Subd.
 8. Rules.
-The commissioner of human services shall adopt rules to establish standards for conducting relative searches, recruiting foster and adoptive families, evaluating the role of relative status in the reconsideration of disqualifications under chapter 245C and granting variances of licensing requirements under section 245A.04, subdivision 9, in licensing or approving an individual related to a child.
+The commissioner of human services shall adopt rules to establish standards for conducting relative searches, recruiting foster and adoptive families, evaluating the role of relative status in the reconsideration of disqualifications under section 245A.04, subdivision 3b, and granting variances of licensing requirements under section 245A.04, subdivision 9, in licensing or approving an individual related to a child.